Kimball Canyon Rock Climbing

 |Shared By:||Eric Berghorn on Jan 19, 2017|

 The upper reaches of Kimball Canyon extend almost 4 miles above the paved section of the approach and in wet weather concentrate the true "headwaters" of the Napa River.
 On the highest slopes of MSH this "river" begins as a mere trickle; quickly growing to a torrent in the narrow watercourse before eventually reaching the Napa Valley floor miles below.
-The stream flows alongside the approach trail to the Black Tower/Kimball Canyon Crag during winter and spring providing a refreshing respite.
+The stream flows below the Black Tower/Kimball Canyon Crag during winter and spring providing a refreshing respite.

 The "Black Tower" and it's companion "Kimball Canyon Crag" are clearly visible from the farthest western reaches of the Far Side area.
 The "Macondo" cliff looks down upon these formations from the opposite rim of Kimball Canyon, almost 1000 vertical feet above the crags.
 This area is now home to 18+ single pitch sport routes and top rope variations.
 Anchors can be reached by scrambling up the access trails that snake around the backs of the formations.
 10 quick draws and a 60 meter rope will get you up and down all of the climbs, though a few routes on Black Tower are rope stretchers to lower or rappel.